 When a person tells you their name, you’re buying it.
 They are selling an identity to you, and you accept that identity unless, of course, they give you a reason to not believe what they are selling.

-If you are giving people what they want and need, then there really shouldn’t be much selling involved.
+If you give people what they want and need, there really shouldn’t be much selling involved.
 Overall, the key is finding the right products for other people to sell.

 My favorite thing to sell is affiliate products.
 Affiliate marketing means if someone on your list buys a product with your link, you will receive a commission from it.

 For example, one of my favorite affiliate products is ConvertKit.
-They are an email marketing platform that I love.
-Their email service allows you to send emails to test subject lines for your broadcasts, which leads to higher open rates.
+They are an email marketing platform that I love to use and love to recommend.
+Their email service allows you to send the same email with multiple test subject lines for your broadcasts, which leads to higher open rates.
 Therefore, more people to potentially buy from you.

 But do you know what I love most about them?
 Their affiliate program.

-There are so many affiliate programs out there like this through which you can make money working from home.
-Actually, I keep a full list of affiliate programs I like to work with.
-It’s part of my money blogging technique.
-If you talk about affiliate products in your emails and use a few personal anecdotes for how they work for you and why you appreciate them, those who it’ll work for will buy it.
+There are so many affiliate programs like this that can help you make money working from home.
+Actually, I keep a complete list of affiliate programs I like to work with.
+It’s part of my make-money blogging technique.
+If you talk about affiliate products in your emails and use a few personal anecdotes for how they work for you and why you appreciate them, those who are a good fit for will buy it.

-Now, some people will get immediately annoyed that you try to sell them something.
+Now, some people will get immediately annoyed that you try to sell them something and then unsubscribe from your email list.
 But guess what?
 They were never going to buy from you anyway.
 So you don’t want them on your list.

 If you’re wondering how to find more affiliate programs to sign up for and start making money, here are a few I highly recommend:

-Each platform has several affiliates offers you can join.
+Each platform has several affiliate offers you can join.
 You can search for the ones you like, apply to them, and grab your affiliate links!

 A word of caution: do not sell your email list things you are not buying yourself.
 To sum up, people know when you’re bullshitting them.
-Don’t bullshit your list.
+So don’t bullshit your list.
 They will know.